Pat O'Conner

-James Patrick O'Conner (born 1958) is a professional baseball executive who served as president of Minor League Baseball for the 2008 through 2020 baseball seasons.
+James Patrick O'Conner (born 1958) is an American professional baseball executive who served as president of Minor League Baseball for the 2008 through 2020 baseball seasons.

 Early life

 Born in Grove City, Ohio, O'Conner attended Wittenberg University in Springfield, Ohio, where he earned a degree in economics and finance, and later graduated with a masters in sports administration from Ohio University in Athens, Ohio.

 Professional career

 O'Conner started his baseball career working as administrative assistant for the Vero Beach Dodgers of the Florida State League in 1981.
 After that, he spent 1982 as general manager for the Greenwood Pirates of the South Atlantic League, and followed with two seasons as assistant general manager for the Beaumont Golden Gators of the Texas League.
 In 1986, he headed the Florida Operations for the Houston Astros, as well as serving as general manager of the Osceola Astros of the Florida State League from 1986 to 1993.
 He was named Florida State League Executive of the Year in his last season.